One of the best parts about having a bullet journal is the ability to use trackers and collections to organize your information.

 (This post contains affiliate links- I may receive credit if you purchase items from links on my blog.
 Check out the disclosure for more information.
 Thanks for supporting Planning Mindfully!)

 Organizing Bullet Journal Trackers and Collections

 Personally, I wish more people would how important it is to organize your trackers and collections so you can find them more easily.

 In my first bullet journal, I’d frequently stick my trackers and collections wherever as I went.
 Sometimes I put them between weekly layouts.
 Other times, I put them in the middle of my monthly setup pages.
 And let me be clear, there is truly no wrong place to put them.
 That is a personal choice.

 Yet, with my method, it became abundantly clear VERY quickly that it was truly a pain in the butt to remember them.

 For example, one of my first trackers in my first bullet journal was about Christmas presents.
 It was fantastic!
-I had a place to write down gift ideas for my friends and family, with cost of item and a box to tick if I purchased said item.
+I had a place to write down gift ideas for my friends and family, with costs of presents, and a box to tick when purchased.

 Why did I fail?

 Because this tracker was built at the start of October.
 It became far too challenging to remember to go back a month (or two) and fill it out as time passed.

 I really don’t want you to suffer the same fate of wasting many half-filled trackers and collections because they were placed poorly.
 Today, a kind follower on Instagram reminded me of this frustration through their personal journey: It’s clear that many bullet journalers should consider learning how to organize their collections and trackers.